 You do get 8 “success calls” with a “success coach” during the program.
 I only used 4 of mine because they were that awful.
 Success Calls consist of you, 3 other students, 1 success coach, and they last 50 minutes.
 Each person gets 10 minutes to be coached and then gets to hear the other people getting coached.
 I never found these useful.
 This was time to get coached on personal stuff, health or life related, or just to be coached through your massive insecurity about being a coach (everyone felt this, including me, because BHC poorly prepared us).
 But the success calls were too short and too public to really get very far or deep.

 Part of the graduation requirement is that you walk 2 practice clients through the 90-Day Total Transformation program, so technically, this is also practice coaching.
 However, again, there is no oversight or feedback given, and since you only learn scripts and not actually how to coach, these sessions could be very hit or miss!

 There were also “Office Hours,” a 2-hour bi-weekly call with Carey and Stacey, where they answer questions live.
 You may or may not get picked.
 I stopped listening in after a few months because they never proved useful and the questions from fellow students were stupid, no offense.
 People would ask about how to use the computer or just complain that they didn’t have time to do everything.
-There’s nothing worse than listening to someone literally cry about how insecure they feel about themselves or how they have no money (probably the two biggest things people talked about).
+There’s nothing worse than listening to someone literally cry about how insecure they feel about themselves (victimizing themselves) or how they have no money (probably the two biggest things people talked about).
 At first it was interesting and helpful to hear how these concerns were handled, but then it got redundant.
-I’m just not interested in hearing that shit and it was not helpful to my development as a coach.
+I’m just not interested in hearing it over and over and it was not helpful to my development as a coach.
 (I quickly learned this career path is obviously not right for me!)